Cargo Theft Economics

 What is the average cargo theft loss in 2024?+

 The average reported cargo theft claim in 2024 was $214,104 according to Verisk CargoNet's analysis of U.S. and Canadian cargo theft data.
-Total reported cargo theft losses across the U.S. surged to nearly $725 million in 2025, up 27 percent year over year.
+Total reported cargo theft losses across the U.S. surged to nearly $725 million in 2025, up 60 percent year over year in dollar value, with confirmed incidents up 18 percent and the average value per theft rising to $273,990.
 These figures reflect only reported incidents.
 Industry experts estimate that 30 to 50 percent of cargo theft incidents go unreported, particularly in cases where the operator absorbs the loss to avoid claim history damage.

 How does a cargo theft incident affect insurance premiums?+